HarelPoms/HarelsNodeJSProject/README.md

 -- request must include token in its header of the user who owns said card.
 -- The card id provided must be valid and that of an existing card.

+Response :
+-Will return the card as it is saved in the database post edit.

 ### Like an existing card

 ``` bash http